Creativity and Art at Work

 - Visual arts

-- Creative techiques and theory about creativity
+- Creative techiques and theory

-- Using the playful refuge as a methodic tool
+- Using the refuge method

 We consider it to be very important to have a constructive and creative learning environment, where individuals and teams flourish, have fun and find enjoyment, but also find moments of reflection, contemplation and depth.